ivodolenc/effekt/docs/introduction.md

 The library follows modern practices and supports ESM as well as minified script-based formats.
 This allows flexible development without any bundlers so it will work seamlessly on a simple website, no-code web editors, or advanced node projects.

+## Motivation

+Front-end animation can be quite challenging, especially when you're trying to build something advanced.

+Currently there are several giants such as Framer Motion, Gsap, Animejs that provide a fantastic animation experience, but may not be for everyone's project.
+The reason could be framework lock-in, license type, bundle size, learning curve or maybe some other reasons.

+This motivated and encouraged the creation of **Effekt**, a universal free animation platform available to all developers who want to build awesome animations. **Effekt** is inspired by other great work and supplemented with its own ideas and features that will make the development process even easier.

+Of course, the library is open to feedback and improvements.
 The main goal is to simplify front-end animation via the JavaScript API.

 ## Core Concepts